YessineMkaouar/YessineMkaouar/README.md

 I thrive on collaboration, adapting quickly to new environments, and bringing creative ideas to life.
 I’m always eager to explore cutting-edge technologies and contribute to impactful projects that make a difference.

-Currently, I am seeking a **6-month final-year internship starting in April 2025** to apply my expertise in **Data Science** to innovative projects.

 ---

 ## 💻 Technical Skills